QuantEcon/lecture-python-intro/lectures/inequality.md

 plot_data.year = plot_data.year.map(lambda x: int(x.replace('YR','')))
 ```

-Now using plotly to build a plot with gdp per capita on the y-axis and the gini coefficient on the x-axis.
+Now using plotly to build a plot with gdp per capita on the y-axis and the Gini coefficient on the x-axis.

 ```{code-cell} ipython3
 min_year = plot_data.year.min()